Facebook, YouTube Warn Of More Mistakes As Machines Replace Moderators

 When they tried to post links to mainstream news sources like The Atlantic and BuzzFeed, they got notifications that Facebook thought the posts were spam.

-Facebook said the posts were erroneously flagged as spam due to a glitch in its automated spam filter.
+Facebook said the posts were erroneously flagged as spam because of a glitch in its automated spam filter.

 We’ve restored all the posts that were incorrectly removed, which included posts on all topics - not just those related to COVID-19.
 This was an issue with an automated system that removes links to abusive websites, but incorrectly removed a lot of other posts too.— Guy Rosen (@guyro) March 18, 2020

-Zuckerberg denied the problem was related to shifting content moderation from humans to computers.
+Zuckerberg denied that the problem was related to shifting content moderation from humans to computers.

 "This is a completely separate system on spam," he said.
 "This is not about any kind of near-term change, this was just a technical error."